mplecko/home_budget_app/README.md

 - Ruby 3.2.1
 - Rails 7.0.8
 - PostgreSQL
+- Docker
 - Bundler

 ### Steps

 - Clone this repository.
 - Download secrets from Lastpass item named **HB Secrets** stored in **Shared-Development** folder and extract files to config folder inside your local repository.
+- Run docker image and start container with `docker-compose up --build`
-- Setup database with `rails db:create` followed by `rails db:migrate`
+- When running application first time open separate terminal tab to create and migrate database using commands `docker-compose run web rake db:create` followed by `docker-compose run web rake db:migrate`

-## Running the App

-- Start server with `bundle exec rails s`
-- Default port currently set to 3001.
+- Default local port is set to 3000.
-- Start Redis server `redis-server`
-- Start Sidekiq server `bundle exec sidekiq`

 ## API Documentation

-- Start rails server and Documentation is available on [Swagger](http://localhost:3001/api-docs/index.html).
+- Start rails server and Documentation is available on [Swagger](http://localhost:3000/api-docs/index.html).
 - To test all endpoints, after login copy bearer value and paste it in Authorize function at the top of Swagger documentation page.
 - Hope you have fun using Home Budget API!

 ## RSpec Testing

 - All models and controllers are covered with RSpec tests.
-- Run `rspec` command to execute tests.
+- Run `rspec` command ub terminal to execute tests.